katrinagallacher/tokenization-awareness/README.md

 # Signs of tokenization awareness in Qwen3-4B

-Feature **118230** in the layer-0 transcoder for Qwen3-4B fires on English compound words — but not on all of them.
-It fires on the compounds whose tokenization is *unstable*: one token when preceded by a space, several when not.
+I discovered a group of features in the early layers of the Qwen3-4B transcoder that fire on English compound words with unstable tokenization pattern (in some context, the compound is represented with one token, and in different context with two).

 ```
+Single-token compounds:
+newsletter    →  newsletter
+_newsletter   →  _newsletter

+Multi-token compounds:
+flowerpot    →  flower · pot
+_flowerpot    → _flower · pot

+Compounds with unstable tokenization:
-newsletter    →  newsletter          firefighter  →  fire · fighter
+firefighter  →  fire · fighter
- newsletter   →   newsletter          firefighter →   firefighter
-                  ↑ one token either way              ↑ one token only with the space
+_firefighter →  _firefighter

 ```

-The words that are stably one token barely register.
-The words that are stably several tokens barely register.
-The ambiguous middle lights up.
-That looks like a compensatory signal: at layer 0, before anything semantic has happened, the model is flagging words whose identity its own tokenizer left unresolved.
+The existence of such features sheds light on both token merging quirks and the detokenization mechanism in the early LLM layers.

 📄 **[Read the write-up](https://solidgoldmagikarp.github.io/tokenization-awareness/)** ·
 🔬 **[Feature on Neuronpedia](https://www.neuronpedia.org/qwen3-4b/0-transcoder-hp/118230)** ·